Overlooked retirement income and planning considerations

 I believe the more you can tilt your portfolio to hold more equities during retirement, including those that pay dividends or distributions, the more retirement income you could potentially generate.

-- Workplace pensions can be another form of fixed income
+Treat workplace pensions as another form of fixed income

 My wife and I are both very fortunate to have some workplace pensions to draw from in our future.
 My pension is a defined benefit pension plan.
 That means my benefits (income) is defined in my financial future based on my contributions now.
 My wife’s plan on the other hand is a defined contribution pension plan.
 That means her contributions are defined today but her total portfolio value at the time of retirement is at the mercy of market success using certain investment funds.
 We have not included our pension in the above table.

 Although these pensions are for the most part secure, the income from them has yet to be fully determined.
 Anything can happen in our financial future so we save and invest on our own to supplement any pension risks.

 Up to now, you’ve been busy saving and investing in your asset accumulation years.
 You’ve been told to “SAVE FOR RETIREMENT!”, “PLAN AHEAD, YOUR FUTURE SELF WILL THANK YOU!”, and more.

 In retirement there is likely no longer a mortgage to pay (at least this is our plan).
 Entering retirement, if you have kids, they might have left the house by now.
 That means helping them financially with their post-secondary education costs is no longer needed.

-In retirement you no longer have wardrobe expenses for work, work lunches to pay for, commuting costs to work to worry about.
-You might have more money than you think!
+In retirement you no longer have wardrobe expenses for work.
+You don’t have the same commuting costs.
+My point is – you might have more money than you think!